j-elliott1/j-elliott1/templates/vendor_security_questionnaire.md

 2. Make your changes
 3. Submit a pull request

-Suggestions for improvement are encouraged — especially around cloud security, privacy, and AI vendor risk.
+Suggestions for improvement are encouraged, especially around cloud security, privacy, and AI vendor risk.

 ---